StefanoConsonni/jobby/README.md

 ### Run

+Run the app locally

 ```
-# Run the app
 npx expo start —tunnel

-# Install the Expo Go app on your phone and scan the QR code that you find the the terminal

 ```

+Install the Expo Go app on your phone and scan the QR code that you find the the terminal.
+It will open the app and run it on your device.